StoryBrand Certified Guide:

 When Can One Become a StoryBrand Guide?

-So, if all this reading about Guide certification has whet your appetite, then get on it and apply to become a StoryBrand Certified Guide and attend the next workshop!
+If all this reading about Guide certification has whet your appetite, then go to storybrand.com, attend the next workshop, and become a StoryBrand Certified Guide!

 Being a StoryBrand Certified Guide is totally worth it.
 With certification, you’ll be able to work with clients you love and get paid a higher premium.
 It’s a marketing consultant’s dream!